vitality-ai/warpdrive/docs/user_guide.md

 ## API Overview

+CIAOS provides two interfaces for storing, retrieving, and managing binary data and files:

+### 1. Native CIAOS API
-CIAOS provides an interface for storing, retrieving, and managing binary data and files using unique keys.
+Direct interface for storing, retrieving, and managing binary data and files using unique keys.

-### Main Methods
+**Main Methods:**
 - `put`: Upload a file to the server.
 - `put_binary`: Upload binary data with a unique key.
 - `get`: Retrieve binary data by key.